The Technology Teaching and Learning Center and the

 Center for Teaching and Learning Excellence have teamed up to develop a new

 faculty development offering for instructors interested in taking their online

 teaching to the next level.
-Representing 34 hours of coursework, the program
+Representing 35 hours of face-to-face training and about 10 hours of independent, online work, the program

 covers best practices in online instruction and how those strategies can be

 best deployed using our learning management system (Blackboard), other UHD

 technology tools (Zoom, MediaSite, TurnItIn, Respondus Lockdown Browser and